 1-3.
-Adjustable components (seats, steering wheel, mirrors) Driving position memory system n Entering a position to memory
+Adjustable components (seats, steering wheel, mirrors) Driving position memory system

 Your preferred driving position (the position of the driver's seat and outside rear view mirrors) can be entered into the computer's memory and recalled with the touch of a button.
 It is also possible to set this function to activate automatically when the doors are unlocked.
 Two different driving positions can be entered into memory.